Things To Do in Jupiter – 5 Fishing Holes

 Best View In Town!

-With the historic Jupiter Inlet Lighthouse in the distance, boaters drifting by and tropical birds swooping overhead, these pals said it was a little tough keeping their minds on fishin’.
+With the historic Jupiter Inlet Lighthouse in the distance, boaters drifting by and tropical birds swooping overhead, these pals said it was a little tough keeping their minds on fishing’.

 But they must have been doing something right, because they showed off two big yellowtail snappers in their cooler.

-While the fishin’ is fun from this spot on Sawfish Bay Park, everybody has to be careful.
+While the fishing’ is fun from this spot on Sawfish Bay Park, everybody has to be careful.